|

 The Microraptor fossil came from a rock

-formation in western Liaoning, north-east China, that has yielded
+formation in western Liaoning, north-eastern China, a location

-more than 1,000 specimens of early birds and feathered dinosaurs.
+which has yielded more than a thousand specimens of early birds

 Xing Xu from the Institute of Vertebrate